Pease Pottage services

 Significant damage was done to the service area in a robbery which took place in November 1993.

 Moto hold planning permission to build an electric vehicle charging hub here which will include 12 Tesla Superchargers and 6 GRIDSERVE charging points here.
+This has changed and instead 12 GRIDSERVE chargers will be provided.

 See also: M23 Service Area Planning